-- 1.1 Renfrewshire Council is required by Food Standards Scotland to produce a Business Regulation Service Plan each year to detail the work currently planned and being undertaken to enforce Food Law and Food Safety across Renfrewshire during that year. - 1.2 The team that covers this for Renfrewshire Council, the Business Regulation Team within Communities & Public Protection, also leads on other areas of work including workplace health and safety and these are included within the plan to provide a comprehensive description of the services provided by the team. - 1.3 The Business Regulation Service Plan 2018/19 sets out the objectives, the work being undertaken, methods of service delivery, allocated resources and quality assurance framework for the Business Regulation Team for the period from 1 April 2018 to 31 March 2019.
-It is based on a programme of inspections and reviews that is developed and carried out each year in accordance with the priorities and standards set by relevant bodies including Food Standards Scotland. - 1.4 The Business Regulation Service Plan for the 2018/19 year is attached to this report as an appendix.
+- 1.1 Renfrewshire Council is required by Food Standards Scotland to produce a Service Plan to provide detail on the work being undertaken in respect to Food Law enforcement across the Renfrewshire Council area. - 1.2 The Business Regulation Team within Communities & Public Protection which covers this for Renfrewshire Council also leads on other issues including workplace health and safety and these are included within their Service Plan. - 1.3 The Business Regulation Service Plan sets out objectives; what work is undertaken; service delivery; resources and quality assurance in a framework that complies with the requirements of Food Standards Scotland and is attached to this report as Appendix 1.